kasutorogo/dictaria/README.md

 ## ▶️ How to Use

 1.  **Start Dictaria:**

-    ```
+    ```bash
     cd dictaria
     source .venv/bin/activate    # or the Windows equivalent
     python dictaria.py
     ```

 2. Select your language in the dropdown menu to set it as the active language.

 3.  **Start dictation** by clicking the red button or pressing the global hotkey:
     * macOS: **`Cmd + Option + F9`** (via Hammerspoon)
     * Windows / Linux: **`Ctrl + Alt + F9`**

 4. Press the hotkey again (or click the button) to stop recording and start transcription. **Once transcription is complete, the resulting text will automatically be copied to your clipboard.**
+    * If the **Speaker icon (~o~)** is yellow, you will hear a soft sound when the transcription finishes.
+Click the icon to toggle this audio feedback off (it will turn gray).

-5. Use the **Pin button** (⦾/⦿) in the top-left corner to keep the Dictaria window over other applications.
+5. Use the **Pin button** (⟟/⦲) in the top-left corner to keep the Dictaria window over other applications.

-6. Use the **Collapse button** (▲/▼) in the top-right corner to **hide the text area** and minimize the window.
+6. Use the **Collapse button** (△/▽) in the top-right corner to **hide the text area** and minimize the window.

 ---